pingcap/docs/develop/dev-guide-overview.md

 ---
 title: Developer Guide Overview
-summary: Introduce the overview of the developer guide.
+summary: Introduce the overview of the developer guide for TiDB Cloud and TiDB Self-Managed.
 ---

 # Developer Guide Overview